The most beautiful thing in the world is, of course, the world itself.

 - Children under 16 years old: Children and both parents/legal guardians must be present during the application process.
 Birth certificates must be submitted for all children showing parental relationship as well as current parent/guardian proof of ID are required.

 - Children age 16-17: The minor must appear in person.
-If the child has a photo ID, the parent is not required to be present; however, it is recommended that a parent indicate consent by being present, being listed as an emergency contact, or providing check for payment.
+If the child has a photo ID, the parent is not required to be present; however it is recommended that a parent indicate consent by being present, being listed as an emergency contact, or by providing check for payment.

 How do I renew a passport?